membraneframework/membrane_tutorials/videoroom/videoroom.md

 ## Elixir installation
   I don't think I can describe it any better: [How to install Elixir](https://elixir-lang.org/install.html).
   But to not forget to add the elixir bin to your PATH variable!
-  After the installation you should be able to print Elixir's version with the following commnad:
+  After the installation you should be able to print Elixir's version with the following command:
   ```bash
   elixir --version
   ```